-The word "Biyya": It was used in inscriptions before Islam, and according to the interpretations of Zamakhshari and Baydawi on their interpretations of Surah Al-Hajj (22:40), is a foreign word and refers to "the temple of the Christians" or "the synagogue of the Jews."
+The word "Biyya'," which was used in inscriptions before Islam, and according to the interpretations of Zamakhshari and Baydawi under (Surah Al-Hajj/40), is a foreign word and is used to mean "the temple of the Christians" or "the synagogue of the Jews." (ibid., p.
+150).

-Zamakhshari and Baydawi, in their interpretations of verse 31 of Surah Al-Baqarah, claimed that "Adam" is a foreign word.
-Citing their view, Jeffery (2004) considers it a Hebrew word.
-He states that, undoubtedly, the word "Adam" as well as the story of his creation were familiar to the Prophet!
+Zamakhshari and Baydawi, in their interpretation of verse 31 of Surah Al-Baqarah, claimed that "Adam" is a foreign word, and Jeffery cited their view and considers it a Hebrew word.
+Jeffery states that undoubtedly, both the word "Adam" and the story of his creation were familiar to the Prophet! (ibid., pp. 108-109).

-The word "Israel" is also, according to Zamakhshari and Baydawi under their interpretations of verse 40 of Surah Al-Baqarah, a foreign and Hebrew word entering the Quran from Christianity.
+The word "Israel" is also, according to Zamakhshari and Baydawi under verse 40 of Surah Al-Baqarah, a foreign and Hebrew word that entered the Quran from Christianity. (ibid., p.
+121).

-The word "Injil" (Gospel), which, according to Jeffery (2004), was considered foreign by commentators such as Zamakhshari and Baydawi, is one of the influences of Syriac-speaking Christians on the Quran, with whom the Prophet had contact.
+The word "Injil" (Gospel), which, according to Jeffery, was considered foreign by commentators such as Zamakhshari and Baydawi, is one of the influences of Syriac-speaking Christians on the Quran, with whom the Prophet had contact. (ibid., p.
+132).

-The word "Maryam" (Mary), the name of the mother of Jesus (peace be upon him), which Baydawi (1998), in his commentary on verse 36 of Surah Al-Imran, considered foreign and Hebrew.
-Jeffery (2004) also underscores the Hebrew origin of this name; however, it is clear from its pronunciation that it entered the Arabic language through a Christian source.
+The word "Maryam" (Mary), the name of the mother of Jesus (peace be upon him), which Baydawi, in his commentary on verse 36 of Surah Al-Imran, considered foreign and Hebrew.
+Jeffery says that this name is Hebrew, but it is clear from its pronunciation that it entered the Arabic language through a Christian source. (ibid., p.
+363).

-In the article on baptism in the first volume of the Encyclopedia of the Quran, Leiden explains that the use of water for religious washing, which is only mentioned in Surah Al-Baqarah (2:138), is equivalent to the Quranic word "ṣibgha."
-Quranic translations by orientalists such as Sale, Rodwell, Arberry, and Yusuf Ali have also translated the word "ṣibgha" as baptism.
-However, according to Bell (1953), the exact meaning of this word is not clear.
+In the article on baptism in the first volume of the Encyclopedia of the Quran, Leiden, the author explains that the use of water for religious washing, which is only mentioned in Surah Al-Baqarah, verse 138, is equivalent to the Quranic word "sibgha."
+Quranic translations by orientalists such as George Sale, Rodwell, Arberry, and Yusuf Ali have also translated the word "sibgha" as baptism.
+However, according to Richard Bell, the exact meaning of this word is not clear.
 Tabari's commentary also translates it as a religious "nation" that follows the religion of God.

 However, Yusuf Ali, whose writings are based on the interpretations of Baydawi and Suyuti, explains it in a footnote to his translation of the Quran as follows: Arab Christians used to pour a kind of dye into the baptismal water to indicate that the person who had been baptized had taken on a new color in their life!
-This implicitly refers to the borrowing of words, terms, and religious practices from Christianity (Leiden, Vol. 1).
-According to Jeffery (2004), this is a foreign word in the Quran and is used in the Medinan surahs, and in the Quran, it acquired the meaning of baptism under the influence of Christianity.
+This implicitly refers to the borrowing of words, terms, and religious practices from Christianity.
+(Encyclopedia of the Quran, Leiden, Vol. 1, p.
+200, article on baptism).
+According to Jeffery, this word is also a foreign word in the Quran and is used in the Medinan surahs, where this word in the Quran acquired the meaning of baptism under the influence of Christianity.
 According to Jeffery, Zamakhshari also considered this word to mean "baptism" under the influence of Christianity.
+(Jeffery, ibid., p.
+128).

-Rippin states that Zamakhshari in Kashshaf and Baydawi in Anwar al-Tanzil have interpreted the word "ṣalawāt" to mean a place for worship and judgment in the Jewish religion.
+- Andrew Rippin, in the article on foreign words, states that Zamakhshari in Kashshaf and Baydawi in Anwar al-Tanzil have interpreted the word "ṣalawāt" to mean a place for worship and judgment in the Jewish religion.
 This word is an Arabicized form of a word derived from the Hebrew "ṣelota."
-(Leiden, Vol. 2).

-According to Blachère (1995), Islamic traditions report another phrase instead of the common "basmala" in the Quran: "Bismika Allahumma," meaning "In your name, O Lord!" which recalls the phrase "YHWH b'shem" in the Bible.
-In other words, basmala in the Quran is influenced by the Bible.
-Baydawi's (1998) commentary serves as the source for Blachère's argument (Blachère, 1995).
+(Encyclopedia of the Quran, Leiden, Vol. 2, p.
+228, article on foreign words). - According to Blachère, Islamic traditions report another phrase instead of the common "basmala" in the Quran: "Bismika Allahumma," meaning "In your name, O Lord!" which recalls the phrase "YHWH b'shem" in the Bible.
+In other words, the basmala in the Quran is influenced by the Bible.
+Blachère's source for this narration is Baydawi's commentary.
+(Blachère, 1995, p.
+163).